fiftydegrees/reactnativecompletescaffold/README.md

 Default is `com.rnscaffold`.
 You can change it by following the steps described in this [StackOverflow answer](https://stackoverflow.com/a/44481467/1809893).

+**To know: for dev and staging environments, a suffix (.dev/.staging) is applied to your bundle identifier to allow multiple versions to be installed on a single device.**

+##### iOS

+When editing `Info.plist`, you can notice a `$(BUNDLE_SUFFIX)` appended to the initial identifier: keep it in place to enable suffix mechanism described above.

 #### Change app display name

 ##### iOS